 The Techno-Farm program is an initiative involving several large garden plots, a number of experimental agricultural installations and a school-wide composting program.
 At the heart of the Techno-Farm program are a series of ongoing student-led scientific experiments and engineering projects designed to highlight the potential and applicability of numerous elements of the high school curriculum.

 One of these locations is the concrete basin in front of the school.
-During the summer of 2018, 20 planters with different varieties of peppers were set up in the basin.
-The basin provided an environment high in reflected heat and light which, according to student research, would be especially beneficial to pepper plants.
+During the summer of 2018, 20 plants of different bell pepper varieties were set up in the basin.
+The basin provided an environment high in reflected heat and light which, according to the students’ research, would be especially beneficial to pepper plants.

 As part of the experiment, students controlled the amount of light to which the microgreens were exposed.
 The accompanying photos show a sample that was kept in complete darkness for 3 days and then exposed to ambient light for 3 hours.
 Placing microgreens in complete darkness during the first phase of their growth is essential as it not only promotes shoot morphology but provides other benefits as well.

 The goal of these experiments is to create a reliable procedure allowing students to grow their own microgreens in the classrooms within the shortest possible period of time.
 Given their high nutritional value, microgreens are a very healthy addition to sandwiches or salads.

-C-Vert interns, in collaboration with the local YMCA, worked very hard this summer to design and plan farming structures for Villa Maria’s Techno-Farm.
+In collaboration with the local YMCA, C-Vert interns worked very hard this summer to design and plan farming structures for Villa Maria’s Techno-Farm.

 We thank them for taking over during our students’ summer vacation!

 These pedagogical resources have been created in the context of the Techno-Farm program at Villa Maria.
 They are made available to schools and educators thanks to the support of the NovaScience program of the Quebec Ministry of the Economy and Innovation (MEI).